abbec/deferred/Doc/Report/report.md

 geometric information.
 In the classic rendering approach, called forward rendering, each object is rendered and for each object, lighting calculations are performed.
 The problem with this arises when there are many dynamic light sources.
-The most common technique for this is to use what is called über-shaders. Über shaders means that the shaders are compiled in different permutations, one for each number of dynamic light sources.
-This arises from the fact that it is not possible to use a non-constant value in a GPU shader loop.
-This kind of loop is needed to sum all contributions from all lights for an object.
-The problem with über-shaders are that the number of permutations does not scale well.
-If the number of light sources is increased, the number of shader permutations is increased accordingly.
-This is not ideal.
+As mentioned above, the most common technique for handling this, historically,  is to use what is called über-shaders.
+However, as stated, über-shaders does not scale well with the number of light/material combination and introduces a far from ideal situation with shader permutations.

-Deferred shading tackles this problem by deferring the lighting calculations to a later stage in the algorithm.
+Deferred shading tackles this problem by _deferring_ the lighting calculations to a later stage in the algorithm.
 This makes deferred shading a multi-pass algorithm and means that the hardware has to support multiple render targets (often referred to as MRT).
 The